-πŸ“ Defining Configuration Files
+π Defining Configuration Files

 When building an Ocean integration, you'll need to set up three main configuration files.
 These files define how your integration works, what data it syncs, and how that data is structured in Port.
 These files are all defined in the .port directory in your integration.
 The files and the directory structure will be created automatically when you created a new integration.

-3. port-app-config.yml (Optional): Defines how to map your data to Port's structure
+spec.yaml(Required): Defines your integration's capabilities and required configurationblueprints.json(Optional): Defines the data structure in Portport-app-config.yml(Optional): Defines how to map your data to Port's structure

-The .port Directory Structure
+The .port Directory Structureβ

 The .port folder is used to provide resources that are used by the Ocean framework when starting up an integration.
 The folder includes files that are used both in the initial startup of the integration, as well as validate its configuration in every subsequent run.